rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="addAnimation"></a>
 ## *addAnimation*

 Performs the set of animations.

 ### Events

- No Events.
+No Events

 ### Parameters